395t/review-assignments/_summaries/zhou2019objects_2.md

 ![image](https://user-images.githubusercontent.com/35536646/138371528-557fb39b-a21c-474e-bf0d-28057124c17c.png)

 ## TL;DR
-- The paper propose CenterNet, which represents objects using the keypoint and regresses to other values such as size of bounding box, 3D location, orientation, and pose.
+- The paper propose CenterNet, which represents objects using their keypoints and regresses to other values such as size of bounding box, 3D location, orientation, and pose.
-- The paper is
+- The novel idea of representing objects as points is simple and can be generalized to other application.
+- CenterNet is simpler and faster than other object detectors.
+It also achieves best performance among one-stage detectors.